Bipolar electrochemistry: Fundamentals

 When an electrically conductive electrode placed without a direct connection, in the same electrolyte, between an anode and cathode in an electrochemical cell with sufficient voltage being applied; the electrode will experience simultaneous cathodic and anodic reaction at both extremes.
 This means, the conductive electrode will become a bipolar electrode (BPE); an electrically conductive material in contact with an ionically conductive electrolyte with no direct electronic connection with power supply, that promotes electrochemical (reduction and oxidation) reactions at its both ends (poles); which mean it is a cathode and anode at the same time.
 This occurs due to:

 Case (A)

-The potential difference (η) between the electrically conductive electrode (Vm) and the electrolyte (Vs) causing a potential gradient which is distributed latterly across the BPE-electrolyte interface, with one extreme having the highest potential (anode +η) and the other extreme having the lowest potential (cathode -η).
+The potential difference (η) between the electrically conductive electrode (Vm) and the electrolyte (Vs) causes a potential gradient which is distributed latterly across the BPE-electrolyte interface, with one extreme having the highest potential (anode +η) and the other extreme having the lowest potential (cathode -η).
 Comparing to the electrolyte potential (Vs) gradient/drop; the electrode potential (Vm) does not change between the BPE poles, this is due to the high conductivity of the electrodes which is higher than 106 S/m for most of steel alloys, compared to the solution conductivity in the range of 5.5 μS/m for ionized water and 5 S/m for seawater.